-Become a social work leader with a master of social work degree from the Mandel School.
+Become a social work leader with a Master of Social Work from the Mandel School.

-Our hallmark social work curriculum is led by some of the leading thinkers and researchers in the field.
-That’s why our admissions standards are the same across all our MSW formats: the Online Social Work at CWRU, the on-campus social work master’s degree program and the intensive weekend social work master’s degree program.
+Our innovative social work curriculum is led by some of the leading researchers, trainers and practitioners in the field.
+Because we value your commitment to social justice and your lived experiences, we offer you three flexible program formats to achieve your professional goals.
+Our admissions standards are the same across all our MSW formats: online, on-campus and through our intensive weekend option.

-To fit with your professional and personal schedule, we offer three cohort start dates in January, April and August.
+To support your professional and personal lifestyle, we offer three cohort start dates: January, April and August.

 When the Mandel School was first chartered in 1915, social work was not yet considered a profession.
 Much has changed over the last 100 years, but our mission remains the same: a steadfast commitment to advancing leadership in social work and nonprofit education to help change lives and communities.

 Our Guiding Principles

 At the Mandel School, we prepare social work leaders to: